flutter/website/src/docs/cookbook/networking/web-sockets.md

 ## 2. Listen for messages from the server

-Now that you've established a connection, you can listen to messages from the server.
+Now that you've established a connection, listen to messages from the server.

-After you send a message to the test server, it sends the same message back.
+After sending a message to the test server, it sends the same message back.

+In this example, use
+a [`StreamBuilder`]({{site.api}}/flutter/widgets/StreamBuilder-class.html)
-How to listen for messages and display them?
-In this example, you'll use a [`StreamBuilder`]({{site.api}}/flutter/widgets/StreamBuilder-class.html) Widget to listen for new messages and a [`Text`]({{site.api}}/flutter/widgets/Text-class.html) Widget to display them.
+widget to listen for new messages, and a [`Text`]({{site.api}}/flutter/widgets/Text-class.html) widget to display them.

 <!-- skip -->
 ```dart